-With COVID-19 bringing the whole of the UK to a standstill and all weddings postponed until the end of the year or even moved to 2021, thinking about how to elope in the UK has probably never sounded more tempting than it does right now.
-Many couples find themselves frustrated and disappointed and worry that restrictions to mass gatherings could be here to stay.
+With COVID-19 bringing the whole of the UK to a standstill in 2020, thinking about how to elope in the UK has probably never sounded more tempting than it does right now.
+Do you find yourself frustrated and disappointed and worry that restrictions to mass gatherings could be here to stay?

 elope now, celebrate with friends and family later

 If you don’t know what to do next and are feeling slightly overwhelmed by the thought of having to postpone your entire wedding again – eloping could be for you!

 Finding yourself a little anxious that the pandemic will extend into Spring or Summer 2021?
 Or maybe you are considering scaling back your plans for a big wedding to avoid the risk of another postponement altogether.